samuelbalogh/periodic-table/README.md

-A periodic table project - work in progress.
+# A periodic table project

 A Heroku-hosted version can be found [here](https://periodic-table-prototype.herokuapp.com/).
 ![screenshot](screenshot.png)